vuyophiri/RealWork/README.md

 2. **Frontend Changes**: Hot reload enabled
 3. **Database Changes**: Use Compass or seed scripts
 4. **Testing**: `npm test` in respective directories

-This guide should work on both Windows and Linux.
-If you encounter OS-specific issues, let me know your OS and error details!